dwhenson/personal-site/src/posts/20211209-building-personal site.md

 Finally, we get to talk about actually building the site.
 I’d done other sites approaching a similar size and complexity before, but not quite at this level.
 That said, although it took a while, scaffolding out the site was actually OK as I was only focused on that side of things and as I’d already dealt with the design and other details.

-What actually got to me, and still needs sorting, is the long-tail of things that need to be sorted in order for a site to be considered close to completion, and have, what I hope would be, a <q>polished</q> feel to it.
+What actually got to me, and still needs sorting, is the long-tail of things that need to be sorted in order for a site to be considered close to completion, and have, what I hope would be, a polished feel to it.
 I still have a long todo list of things that I’d like to address on the repos’s readme and I am sure I am missing many more.

 On the design side of things, this included addressing hover, active, selected states, transitions on buttons and other elements, styles that I missed when setting up the CSS for links, quotes, blockquotes.
 On the development side, testing in browsers and screen readers, sorting font loading (still not happy), dealing with image loading, and performance.